nostra/regurgitator/README.rst

 Running the proxy
 ^^^^^^^^^^^^^^^^^

+You need Java-8 and Maven 3.x.
 Check out and compile with maven:

    mvn clean install
    rm -f rm *-service/target/original*